Medically reviewed by Leah Millheiser, MD

 Using a mix of over 685 survey respondents, over 10 interviews and an analysis of over 2,000 reviews from a slew of different menstrual tracking apps, the team put together a wide sample group of participants with different gender identities and sexual preferences, as well as an age range of 13 to sixty.

 According to the researchers, nearly 70 percent of U.S. adults are tracking one form of health related issue, whether it be on Apple’s HealthKit, their Fitbit or some other app or device.

-In the multitude of apps for women that are available, some of the most downloaded are Clue with over 8 million users, Flo with 26 million monthly active users and Glow with 15 million users.
 The apps are designed to track female reproductive cycles so you can determine when you start menstruating, when you’re ovulating and what your mood levels or PMS symptoms may be.

 Generally, period tracking apps work based on data input by users.
 Users must enter the start date and duration of menstruation, and generally must continue doing so for at least three months before an app can give an accurate analysis of a user’s ovulation cycle.

 For further analysis of your overall physical health, some apps also have other data inputs for things like sleep and dietary habits, pre-existing pain, exercise norms, hair type, body temperature and weight.

 In the study mentioned above, women listed wanting to better understand their bodies and menstrual cycles as the main reason for using the apps.
 However, many women are using the apps as an alternative form of contraception, noting when they are ovulating and when their risk of pregnancy is highest.